docker/docs/machine/get-started.md

 ## Start local machines on startup

-In order to ensure that the Docker client is automatically configured at the start of each shell session, some users like to embed `eval $(docker-machine env default)` in their shell profiles (e.g., the `~/.bash_profile` file).
+To ensure that the Docker client is automatically configured at the start of each shell session, some users like to embed `eval $(docker-machine env default)` in their shell profiles (e.g., the `~/.bash_profile` file).
 However, this fails if the `default` machine is not running.
 If desired, you can